2012 Rakhine State riots: 10 June 2012: State of emergency

-12–14 June
+12–14 June 2012

 On 12 June, more buildings were set ablaze in Sittwe as many residents throughout Rakhine were relocated.
 "Smoke is billowing from many directions and we are scared," said one ethnic Rakhine resident.
 "The government should send in more security forces to protect [our] communities."
 An unnamed government official put the death toll at 25 to date.

 The number of casualties were officially revised to 21 on 13 June.
 A top United Nations envoy visited the region affected by the riots.
 "We're here to observe and assess how we can continue to provide support to Rakhine [State]," said Ashok Nigam, UN humanitarian coordinator.
 The envoy later remarked that army appeared to have restored order to the region.

-Meanwhile, Bangladeshi authorities continued to turn away refugees, denying another 140 people entry into Bangladesh.
+Meanwhile, Bangladeshi authorities turned away refugees, denying another 140 people entry into Bangladesh.
 To date at least 15 boats and up to 1,500 total refugees had been turned away.
 Dipu Moni, Foreign Minister of Bangladesh, said at a news conference in the capital, Dhaka, that Bangladesh did not have the capacity to accept refugees because the impoverished country's resources already are strained.
 The UN called on Bangladesh to reconsider.

-On 14 June, the situation appeared calm as casualty figures were updated to 29 deaths – 16 Muslim and 13 Buddhists according to Myanmar authorities.
+On 14 June, the situation appeared calm as casualty figures were updated to 29 deaths – 16 Muslims and 13 Buddhists, according to Myanmar authorities.
 The government also estimated 2,500 homes had been destroyed and 30,000 people displaced by the violence.
 Thirty-seven camps across Rakhine housed the refugees.
 Opposition leader Aung San Suu Kyi warned that violence would continue unless "the rule of law" was restored.

-15–28 June: Fatality figures update and arrest of UN workers
+15–28 June 2012: Fatality figures update and arrest of UN workers

 As of 28 June, casualty figures were updated to 80 deaths and estimated 90,000 people were displaced and taking refuge in temporary camps according to official reports.
 Hundreds of Rohingyas fled across the border to Bangladesh, though many were forced back to Burma.
-Rohingyas who fled to Bangladesh also claimed that the Burmese army and police shot groups of villagers after they started the riot.
+Rohingyas who fled to Bangladesh also claimed that the Burmese army and police shot groups of villagers.
 They stated they feared to return to Burma when Bangladesh rejected them as refugees and asked them to go back home.
-Despite the claims made by NGOs, an in-depth research by the International Crisis Group reported that members of both communities were grateful for protection provided by the military.

 The Government of Myanmar arrested 10 UN UNHCR workers and charged three with "stimulating" the riots.
-António Guterres, the UN High Commissioner for Refugees, visited Yangon and asked for the release of the UN workers which Myanmar's President Thein Sein said he would not allow but asked if the UN would help to resettle up to 1,000,000 Rohingya Muslims in either refugee camps in Bangladesh or some other country.
+António Guterres, the UN High Commissioner for Refugees, visited Yangon and asked for the release of the UN workers which Myanmar's President Thein Sein said he would not allow but asked if the UN would help to resettle up to 1,000,000 Rohingya Muslims in either refugee camps in Bangladesh or another country.
 The UN rejected Thein Sein's proposal.